drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 models that are suitable for the current state of the world.

 We envision a _trustless_ system built upon basic rules we all can agree on.
-It just fulfills its functionality, nothing more and nothing less.
+It fulfills its functionality, nothing more and nothing less.
 By being _axiomatic_, simple, and versatile it is a building block for larger systems.